turingschool-examples/frontend-mod-1-prework/section1/README.md

 When you are finished with all of the section1 activities, follow these steps in order to save your work to your local git repository.

 1. Make sure you are in your `section1` directory.
-When you enter `ls` in your terminal, you should see the exercises directory listed, as well as README.md, questions.md, etc.
+When you run `ls` in your terminal, you should see the `exercises` directory listed, as well as `README.md`, `questions.md`, etc.
-2. In your terminal, enter `git status`.
+2. In your terminal, run `git status`.
 You should see output like this:

 ```
 On branch master